Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: Discussions and conclusions

 To summarize, we reported the results of detailed studies of the effects of potential disorder on YSR states in superconducting films.
 We focus on two setups: (i) a solitary magnetic impurity in a dirty superconducting film and (ii) a chain of magnetic impurities situated in a normal region of an SN junction.
 Solving the Usadel equation for a spatially dependent spectral angle, we found that potential disorder broadens the YSR state.
 This manifests as the peak in LDoS at energies near $E_{\rm YSR}$.

 The broadening of the peak is proportional to the square root of resistance per square of the film.
 Thus, it is larger than one could naively expect.
-The physical mechanism for appearance of broadening is mesoscopic fluctuations of the LDoS in the normal state.
-The latter results in mesoscopic fluctuations of dimensionless impurity strength $\alpha$ and, consequently, to fluctuations of an energy of the YSR state.
-In the case of a single magnetic impurity in a dirty superconducting film, we demonstrate that the very same mesoscopic fluctuations are of crucial importance for correct description of the LDoS profile near the YSR energy.
-In particular, the account of mesoscopic fluctuations of $\alpha$ allowed us to remove unphysical abrupt vanishing of the LDoS obtained within standard Usadel equation.
+The physical mechanism for appearance of broadening is fluctuations of the LDoS in the normal state.
+The latter results in fluctuations of dimensionless impurity strength $\alpha$ and, consequently, to fluctuations of an energy of the YSR state.
+In the case of a single magnetic impurity in a dirty superconducting film, we demonstrate that

+modification of multiple scattering on the magnetic impurity due to intermediate scattering on surrounding potential disorder is of crucial importance for correct description of the LDoS profile near the YSR energy.
+In particular, the account of this modification allowed us to remove unphysical abrupt vanishing of the LDoS obtained within standard Usadel equation.
 We are not aware of any systematic experimental studies of the dependence of the YSR peak width in the LDoS on the sheet resistance of a film.

 We demonstrated that existence of a normal metal makes the YSR state to be the quasibound state rather than the bound one.
 For a solitary magnetic impurity in a dirty superconducting film, such an effect is caused by the normal-metal tip used for STM measurements.
 In the case of a magnetic impurity chain, the normal region of the SN heterostructure provides a channel for decay of the YSR state.